Demographic Collapse is Inevitable—Population Growth Will Slow

 Population Ecology

-If we we view social ecosystems like ecological ecosystems: prosperity, gender equality, access to education, and technology (P.G.E.T.) act like a pollutant sterilizing most cultures in an ecosystem.
-However, unlike a normal pollutant we want to maintain and grow P.G.E.T.
-As such, we must foster a diverse array of cultures that can survive in the face of P.G.E.T.
+If we view social ecosystems like ecological ecosystems, prosperity, gender equality, access to education, and technology (P.G.E.T.) are akin to exogenous pollutants, sterilizing the majority of cultures that are exposed to them.
+As is not the case with typical pollutants, we want to maintain and expand P.G.E.T., as we believe they contribute significantly to human flourishing.
+We must therefore foster a diverse array of cultures that can survive in the presence of these factors.

-Just as an ecologist's goal is not to maximize the amount of bunnies in the world the Pronatalist Foundation's goal is not a forever expanding human population.
-Like an ecologist our goal is to try to help as much of the existing cultural ecosystem as possible through the filter created by P.G.E.T. and preserve the diverse pluralistic cultural ecologies that have allowed our species to thrive.
+Just as an ecologist's goal is not to maximize the number of bunnies in the world, the Pronatalist Foundation's goal is not a forever-expanding human population.
+Rather, our goal is to try to help as much of the existing cultural ecosystem as possible pass through the filter created by P.G.E.T. and preserve the diverse, pluralistic cultural ecologies that have allowed our species to thrive.

 Social Experimentation